Abubakar1420/project-7/README.md

 * User sessions and room-based chats
 * Lightweight server using Express.js

+### Files Structure

+- server/index.js – Node.js and Socket.io setup
+- public/index.html – Frontend interface
+- public/chat.js – Client-side WebSocket connection

 ### Scalability Demonstration

 * The application supports hundreds of simultaneous users exchanging messages with minimal delay.
 * Load testing with tools like Apache Benchmark confirmed consistent response times and low memory usage under heavy load.

+### Documentation and Instructions

+* install nodde.js
+* Install dependencies: npm install express socket.io
+* Start the server: node server.js
+* Open multiple browser tabs at http://localhost:7000 to simulate concurrent users

+### Conclusion

+Node.js provides a compelling platform for building scalable, real-time, and performant web applications.
+Its architecture, combined with a rich ecosystem and strong community support, make it a go-to choice for modern developers.
+While there are limitations for CPU-heavy operations, thoughtful design and proper tools can mitigate most challenges.
+The practical component underscores its capability to handle concurrent connections efficiently, reinforcing its strengths in scalability.